harrycresswell/harry/content/newsletter/26-07-02-july/index.md

 slug: "july-2026"
 ---

-It’s been another busy month, mostly running, writing (though not enough on my personal website), prototyping, celebrating birthdays and, need I say it, watching too much football!
+It’s been another busy month.
+Mostly running, writing (though not enough on my personal website), prototyping, celebrating birthdays and, need I say it, watching too much football!
 Rebekka’s parents are in town for a long weekend, so I’m wrapping up early to go meet them all for a beer.

 As per usual, here are my highlights from the past month, a few good links from around the web and what I have planned for the month ahead.